-D.C.-area forecast: Cold and calm for first half of week.
-Milder and wet for second half.
+D.C.-area forecast: Cold and calm for first half of the week; milder and wet for second half

 FORECAST IN DETAIL

 The cold pattern that has stubbornly persisted over the region since the second week of November hangs around for a few more days.
-Later this week, we may start to transition into a somewhat milder regime but we’ll have a damp, unsettled period to come through first — starting Thursday and lasting into Saturday.
+Later this week, we may start to transition into a somewhat milder regime, but we’ll have a damp, unsettled period to come through first — starting Thursday and lasting into Saturday.
 This precipitation may push the 2018 rainfall total to the most on record for a calendar year.

 Get our daily forecasts on your Amazon Alexa device.
 Click here to find out how.